Dositej Obradović

-Dositej Obradović (Доситеј Обрадовић, /sr/; 17 February 1739 – 7 April 1811) was a Serbian writer, biographer, diarist, philosopher, pedagogue, educational reformer, linguist and the first minister of education of Serbia.
+Dositej Obradović (Доситеј Обрадовић, /sr/; 17 February 1739 – 7 April 1811) was a Serbian writer, philosopher, pedagogue, translator, educational reformer, linguist and the first minister of education of Serbia.
 An influential protagonist of the Serbian national and cultural renaissance, he advocated Enlightenment and rationalist ideas, while remaining a Serbian patriot and an adherent of the Serbian Orthodox Church.

 Life

 Early life and education

 Dositej Obradović was born Dimitrije Obradović, probably in 1739, in the Banat village of Čakovo, in the then Habsburg monarchy, now Ciacova, in present-day Romania.
 From an early age, he was possessed with a passion for study.
 Obradović grew up bilingual (in Serbian and Romanian) and learned classical Greek, Latin, modern Greek, German, English, French, Russian, and Italian.

-On 17 February 1757 he became a monk in the Serb Orthodox monastery of Hopovo, in the Srem region, and acquired the name Dositej (Dositheus).
+On 17 February 1757 he became a monk in the Serbian Orthodox monastery of Hopovo, in the Syrmia, and acquired the name Dositej (Dositheus).
 He translated into Serbian many European classics, including Aesop's Fables.
 Having devoured the contents of the monastery library, he hungered for further learning.
 On 2 November 1760, he left the monastery of Hopovo, bound for Hilandar, Mount Athos.